 1. YOU DON’T OWN A MOISTURE METER

 You can buy a moisture meter here from Amazon.
 This one-time small investment will save you time and money in the future.
 I tell my clients with plants to buy one and show them how to use it.
+It’s only around $10 bucks.
+I don’t like having to buy things, especially when they involve plastic but then my anxious brain imagines all the waste and pollution in the aftermath of your plant dying…more trips to nurseries, most carbon from your exhaust emitted, more hospital bills from the the carbon in the air… I’ll stop.

-WHY YOU NEED A MOISTURE METER
+WHY YOU NEED A MOISTURE METER – Just read this once, I promise it will be worth it.

 The amount of light, temperature, and moisture vary in every home and in every room.
 This makes it impossible to give every plant the same watering schedule.
 Plants will need more water in the summer when it’s hot and dry, and less water in the winter when it’s cold and dark.